 This skill is highly valuable in the digital era.
 I suggest you learn the basics if you want to do this for a living.

-If you’re good with numbers and accounting was a fascinating subject for you, you’ll do well in this space.
+If you’re good with numbers and accounting is a fascinating subject for you, you’ll do well in this space.

 Every legal company on earth needs someone to do their accounts.